synsense/sinabs/docs/source/advanced_concepts.rst

 Under the hood
 --------------

-The DynapcnnCompatibleNetwork converts a given model into a sequence of `DVSLayer` (at most 1) and `DynapcnnLayer`'s.
+The DynapcnnCompatibleNetwork converts a given model into a sequence of DVSLayer (at most 1) and DynapcnnLayers.

 .. mermaid::